Jafea7/ctbrec-liberica/README.md

   **NOTE**:  The container may temporarily disappear from the list while it is re-created.

+  **@ayyo** on Discord has provided a JSON file that can be imported to create the container, see **Synology-ctbrec.json**
+---
+  Create a new shared folder called `ctbrec` and two subfolders `media` and `config`, (all lowercase letters).
+  Next open Docker, go to Container, then Settings, and Import this template.
+  The WebUI is on: `https://yournasip:9943/`
+---

 ### unRAID

 For unRAID, a container image can be updated by following these steps: